OVertsim/LVPV/README.md

 ## References
-1. M. E. J. Newman, *Modularity and community structure in networks*, Proceedings of the National Academy of Sciences of the USA, 103 (2006), 8577-8582.
+1. M.E.J.
+Newman, *Modularity and community structure in networks*, Proceedings of the National Academy of Sciences of the USA, 103 (2006), 8577-8582.
 2. R. Suzuki, H. Shimodaira, *Pvclust: an R package for assessing the uncertainty in hierarchical clustering*, Bioinformatics, 22 (2006), 1540–1542.
 3. H. Shimodaira, *Approximately unbiased tests of regions using multistep-multiscale bootstrap